Saturday June 8th

 For five years Sue has led extraordinary canoe camping birding seminars in the Boundary Waters.
 This will be an early morning walking field trip in search of the many breeding species of birds native to the Boundary Waters.
 Her keen ear, uncanny spotting ability and knowledge of bird habitats will lift a curtain for participants to the bird world of the Boundary Waters.
 If possible, participants should bring binoculars. limited to 12 adults.

-No One Paddles The Thoa - by Bear Paulsen
+The Land of Sand - by Bear Paulsen

 Camping's Top Secrets - Cliff Jacobson